Jawaharlal Nehru University: 2019 protest and 2020 attack

 On 13 November 2019, the JNU administration raised the fees of the university.
 Since 28 October 2019, some students of JNU had been protesting against the fee hike.
 As a part of this protest, students boycotted the final semester examinations.
 After protests, the university partially rolled back by reducing fees only for students from families with extreme poverty (BPL category) who do not avail any scholarship.
 The move did not convince the students as there was no rollback in the fee hike for non-BPL category students neither for BPL students availing a scholarship.
 To press the administration for a complete rollback of the increase in fees, JNUSU had continued the protests.
 The semester registration with the revised fee was started by 1 January.

 On 5 January 2020, a group of masked vandals entered the campus, destroyed property and beat up several people.
 This included students and professors.
 This drew widespread condemnation from the public, with opposition parties, Bollywood celebrities and human rights activists expressing their concerns.

 2022 Resistance to ban on non-veg food

-In April 2022, a group of students from ABVP attacked the canteen staff and students on serving non-vegetarian food.
-A clash between students in resistance to the efforts of ABVP to ban non-veg and several students were injured.
+In April 2022, a group of students from ABVP allegedly attacked the canteen staff and students on serving non-vegetarian food.
+A clash between students in resistance to the efforts of ABVP to restrict serving of non-veg on the occasion of Ram Navami which led several students from both the sides being injured.
 Delhi police registered an FIR against unidentified ABVP students.
 Netizens commented this as denial of freedom of choice.
+JNU's president, Rohit Kumar, alleged that the students from the left parties stopped them from celebrating Ram Navami and that there was a systematic effort to stop Hindu festivals celebrations since years.